Updates

 Why I’m qualified to review these tools

 I’m not a developer or an AI researcher.
 What I am is someone who has spent nearly a decade in professional video production with real delivery requirements, real clients, and real budgets.
-That context matters when reviewing tools like HeyGen, Synthesia, or Pika — because the question that matters isn’t “can it generate a video?” but “can it generate a video I can actually send to a client?”
+The question that matters isn’t “can it generate a video?” — it’s “can it generate a video I can actually send to a client?”
 Most reviews don’t answer the second one.

 Production background